Starbucker/solar-cars/README.md

-# anki
+# Solar Cars
-A collection of anki packages
+A anki package with most solar cars and their specs.